 I enjoyed your blog post about time management.

-It may deviate from the topic of your email, but a personal question or comment shows you care about the person you’re addressing.
+It may deviate from the topic of your email, but a personal question or comment shows you care about the person you’re addressing, and that you’re invested in their customer experience.

 Wondering how to add all of these elements to a short email?
 Check out this before and after!
 Here’s our terse, not-so-friendly before: